XiaoChen1992/CPSCI-307/README.md

 You will need a GPU for assignment 2, assignment 3, and final project.

-I also provide enviroment setting file, you can use it by:
+I also provided enviroment.yml file, you can use it by:
 ```shell
    conda env create --name cpsci307 -f environment.yml
 ```